Know More About the Insurance Required on Your RBFCU Auto Loan

 + -

 GAP may not cover the cost of the CPI premiums because RBFCU adds the CPI fees to the loan balance.
-Depending on how many premiums RBFCU adds to the loan, this process may affect future GAP settlement amounts, potentially resulting in an insurance deficiency.
+Depending on how many premiums RFBCU adds to the loan, this process affects future GAP settlement amounts, potentially resulting in an insurance deficiency.